 Choosing the Right Chart for Your Data

 Selecting the appropriate chart type is fundamental to effective data visualization.
 The choice depends on what you want to communicate and the nature of your data.
-Here's a guide to help you match your data to the best visualization method, which is a key concept also discussed in AI & Machine Learning Basics where data interpretation is crucial.
+Here's a guide to help you match your data to the best visualization method.

 Key Considerations: